 Noelle Rettig, Ph.D.
 Candidate

-Noelle earned her B.A.
-(2011) in German Language and Literature with a minor in English Literature at CUNY Hunter College in New York City.
-During her undergraduate studies, she lived in Berlin for several years, where she completed a year of study at Humboldt University, took language classes at a number of Sprachschule, and worked as an English tutor for German elementary school students.
+Noelle received her BA (2011) in German Language and Literature and English Literature from CUNY Hunter College in New York City.
+During her undergraduate studies, she lived in Berlin for several years, completing a study abroad program at Humboldt University and working as an English tutor for German elementary school students.
 She joined the graduate department at Georgetown in the spring of 2013.

 Joshua Seale, Ph.D.
 Candidate